dinomatic/docs.dinomatic.com/source/docs/akurai/widgets.md

 ### Reviews Widget

-Add the `Akurai Reviews Widget` to the widget area of your chioce.
+Add the `Akurai Reviews Widget` to the widget area of your choice.
 Add a widget title, select whether to display the sportsbook terms of not, choose the sportsbooks you want to display from the dropdown lists and click `Save`.

 You can display up to 10 review.